petersem/dockerholics/compose-examples/dl/README.md

 > - /c/docker (on windows)
 > - ~/docker (on linux)
 > - /volume1/docker (on Synology)
-- downloads
+- *somewhere*/downloads
-- incomplete
+- *somewhere*incomplete
-> These are folders for partial and completed downloads
+> These above folders are for partial and completed downloads.
+Put them under a folder wherever you wish.
 - {docker}/scripts/dl
 - {docker}/prowlarr
 - {docker}/sonarr